killfrenzy96/LCThirdPerson/README.md

 ## Added Features and Fixes
 - Improved camera angles.
 - Added config option to always hide visor.
+- Experimental implementation to see your VRM avatar in first person (must enable via config).
 - Fixed grabbing distance extending each time we load into a new planet.
 - Fixed the ability to see through fog.
 - Fixed movement issues when exiting ladders or vehicles.
 - Fixed an issue where you are unable to switch between first and third person sometimes.
-- Experimental implementation to see your VRM avatar in first person (must enable via config).
+- Fixed shovel melee issues.

 ## Installation
 1. Set up BepInEx